centreon/centreon-archived/doc/fr/api/clapi/objects/realtime_downtimes.rst

 4         End of downtime

-5         Downtime starts and stops at the exact start and end times (0/1)
+5         Type of downtime (1 = fixed, 0 = flexible)

-6         Duration of Downtime
+6         Duration of downtime for flexible mode (seconds)

-7         Associate services (0/1)
+7         Apply downtime on linked services (0/1)

 8         Short description of the real time downtime